|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 UKC’s Racial Equity Policy creates a Committee on Racial Discrimination and Harassment to hear complaints of racial discrimination and harassment and an Equity Liaison Officer to receive and facilitate such complaints and act as an impartial mediator.

 There are no recent cases of the University failing to uphold free expression rights on campus.

 Within the Bylaws of King’s Student Union (KSU), the following rights (among others) are affirmed as fundamental to the democratic body of the student union:

-The Bylaws leave University administrators to define ‘hatred’.
+The Bylaws leave officials to define ‘hatred’.

 The KSU Operations Policy lists an Equity Affairs Committee, mandated to sit three times per term, although the Committee has not sat in recent years.
 According to the Operations Policy Section 2.21, the Equity Affairs Committee “shall have a mandate to formulate and draft Union policy on issues of equity relating to race, gender, religion, physical and mental disability and sexual orientation.”

 The Operations Policy in “Appendix A – Elections Procedure” places restrictions on election campaigns, including limiting the number of campaing posters to 75 per candidate and total campaign expenditures to $25 per candidate.